All Episodes

 Schmidt also managed Schwarzenegger's campaign, his reelection campaign in California.

-Did Schwarzenegger win his reelection campaign?
+Did Schwarzenegger win his re-election campaign?

 Did he win that or did he lose it?

-I can't, I can't recall.
+I can't recall.

-So what's happening here?
+So, what's happening here?

 Republicans are being brought aboard the ACLU.

-The left is hiring Republicans or co-opting Republicans into advancing the left's agenda.
+Immigration and now gay marriage, the left is hiring Republicans or co-opting Republicans into advancing the left's agenda.

-So as ostensibly, I know what the thinking here is, and you do too.
+So, as ostensibly, I know what the thinking here is, and you do too.

 The gays hate us.

-So we gotta we can't be for you can't be opposed to gay marriage.
+So, we can't be for gay marriage.

-It's not about sexual orientation.
+It's not about sexual orientation, and who can oppose love?

 The Republicans can't get anywhere.